 A Therapeutic Touch?

-I have 1200 hours of training by a certified school and have an Associate degree in massage therapy.
+I have 1200 hours of training by a certified school and have an Associates degree in massage therapy.
 I had 7 teachers all of which were Massage therapists, in addition 2 were Massage Therapists and Traditional Chinese Medicine Doctors.

 I incorporate any type of massage that you need into my general massage so that you aren’t forced to choose what type of massage you want before getting on the table.
 I do not charge extra for deep tissue, hot stone, reflexology, face massage etc.

 I have had a lot of success at helping people with general pain and specifically with knee pain, neck pain, carpal tunnel syndrome and thoracic outlet syndrome.

 My oldest client is 88, and my youngest was unborn.
 So variety of age is not a problem for me.

 I will work on pregnant women, many therapists will not.